Strategy – Study Plan for UPSC CSE 2027

 Always remember: “Study + No revision = No study”

-Revision is an important part of preparation.
+Without revision, most of what you learn will gradually fade from memory.
+Revision transforms information into long-term retention and boosts confidence during the examination.
 It should be done on daily basis (may be at the end of the day).
 Make your daily study schedule accordingly and implement it.

 How to start your preparation?